TrønderBilene: Post-war operations

 On 16 December 1948, the snowmobile route from Steinfjellet to Gjersvika was opened.
 Within two weeks, additional routes were introduced from Brekkvasselv to Gjersvika and over Lifjellet.
 The company had four Bombardier vehicles for the routes.
 The routes were terminated in the early 1960s, when proper roads were built.
-A new bus station opened in Namsos in 1953, with the city receiving a new garage three years later.
+A new bus station opened in Namsos in 1953, with the city receiving a new depot three years later.
 Routes from Steinkjer to Stod were started in 1961, after Fylkesbilene bought Østgårds, and the following year from Steinkjer to Vingsand.
 From 1964, the board was no longer identical to the County Road Board, but was instead directly appointed by the county council.